syncfusion-content/blazor-docs/blazor/datagrid/performance.md

 * [Custom binding](https://blazor.syncfusion.com/documentation/datagrid/custom-binding)
 * [Injecting service into CustomAdaptor](https://blazor.syncfusion.com/documentation/datagrid/custom-binding#inject-service-into-custom-adaptor)

-## How to improve loading performance by referring individual script and CSS
+## Improve loading performance by referring individual script and CSS
 To improve the performance of Syncfusion Blazor DataGrid component during the initial render as well as certain actions, suggested you to refer individual NuGet package (Syncfusion.Blazor.Grid) along with its specified script files.
 In the consolidated package (Syncfusion.Blazor) all the components will be defined and hence size of the package will be more.
 Along with its script file size will be more since scripts necessary for all the Syncfusion Blazor components will be defined inside it.

 When package and script file size is more, there might be delay or performance lag in rendering the component in certain specification compared to Grid rendered using individual scripts and NuGet.
 Individual Nuget package will contain all the necessary and required dependent component sources along with its script reference.
 So it is not necessary to refer the dependent component externally while referring the Individual package.